Menu

 tourismus.ulm.de/en/discover/events

-“Canal full,” “Batsch wet,” and “Fart dry!”
-These are the battle cries that you should definitely master when visiting Schramberg on Rose Monday - otherwise watching the “Bach-na-Fahrt” is only half as much fun.
-The parade of the teams with their decorated wooden tubs through the city center is followed by the actual spectacle on the Schiltach.
-The approximately 500 metres long stretch of water presents some difficulties for people and boat materials, especially as it is narrow, high, and has treacherous rapids.
-The participants have three weeks in advance to prepare and design the tub assigned to them by lottery for the adventurous river trip.
-At the finish line, if not before, it becomes clear who has mastered their craft or who will be punished for “two left hands.”
+‘Drunk as a lord’, ‘soaking wet’, and ‘dry as dust’.
+These are the battle cries you need to master when visiting Schramberg on Rose Monday.
+Otherwise, watching the ‘Bach-na-Fahrt’ is only half as much fun.
+The parade of the teams with their decorated wooden tubs through the town centre is followed by the big spectacle on the Schiltach River.
+The approximately 500 metre long stretch of water, with its limited width and height and treacherous rapids, presents a number of difficulties for people and equipment.
+Participants have three weeks to prepare and design the tub assigned to them by lot for the adventurous river trip.
+By the time they reach the finish line, it will be clear who has mastered their craft, or who will be punished for having two left hands.

 schwarzwald-tourismus.info/veranstaltungen/da-bach-na-fahrt